Category: information

 Recent years have seen a tightening of regulations surrounding the rental market.
 The proposed abolition of Section 21, which allows landlords to evict tenants without a specific reason, is set to redefine the landlord-tenant relationship, potentially making it harder for landlords to manage their properties effectively.

-Moreover, the introduction of stricter energy efficiency standards aims to push landlords to make significant investments in their properties, ensuring they meet minimum energy performance ratings.
+Moreover, the introduction of stricter Energy efficiency standards aims to push landlords to make significant investments in their properties, ensuring they meet minimum energy performance ratings.
 While these changes aim to improve living conditions for tenants and contribute to environmental goals, they also impose additional costs and challenges for landlords.

 Financial Considerations